 There Is Hope for Repaying a CLASS Loan

 If you can't afford the payment on your CLASS loan, there is hope.
 HESAA has become much better in negotiating affordable payment plans that track with your income.
 In addition, they will discharge the loan if the borrower dies or becomes permanently disabled, and will cure the default on loans once certain requirements are met.
 In this way, they are much better than private loans, although not as robust as the federal ones.

 Need Help with Your NJ CLASS Student Loans?

 So, as you can see, New Jersey government backed student loans from HESAA do offer advantages over private ones that can help you if you're struggling with paying them.
-If you live in New Jersey and would like to consult with me on your loans, please feel free to call my office at 856-432-4113 or contact me through this site to schedule an appointment to discuss your case.
+If you live in New Jersey, are in default on the loans, and would like to retain me to discuss an affordable repayment plan, please click on this link to schedule an initial call to discuss your case.
 Put my experience to work for you!

 If you would like more information about student loans, you can dowload my free books, I Graduated; Now What?
 A Guide to Dealing with Your Student Loans and Paying for Your Classes with a CLASS Loan: A Survival Guide to HESAA.

 If you liked this information and found it useful, then you might like or need these others: